-If you walk into a bamboo nursery or a botanical garden and see a specimen labeled Bambusa vulgaris, and another identified as Bambusa chungii, you might assume that Bambusa is the genus that includes all species of bamboo.
-But in fact, it’s one of about 100 different genera of bamboo, which include a total of more than 1,400 bamboo species.
+If you walk into a bamboo nursery or a botanical garden and see a specimen labeled Bambusa multiplex, and another identified as Bambusa oldhamii, you might deduce that Bambusa is the genus that includes all species of bamboo.
+But in fact, it’s one of about 100 different genera of bamboo, which include a total of more than 1,500 bamboo species.
 Navigating your way through the binomial nomenclature of this massive subfamily of grasses can be challenging, but also fascinating.

 With about 150 different species, Bambusa is one of the largest and most diverse genera of bamboo.
-It includes some of the most popular ornamental bamboos, as well as some of the most economically important species.
+It includes some of the most popular ornamental bamboo, as well as some of the most economically important species.
 All Bambusas are clumping types, and generally speaking, they are of tropical and subtropical origin.
-They are among the largest of timber bamboos, and also include a number of colorful, variegated and decorative bamboos.
+They are among the largest timber bamboo and also include a number of colorful, variegated and decorative bamboo.
 Many species are grown in milder climates in North America, where there’s no risk of severe freezing.

 In the following article, we’ll take an in-depth look at this intriguing genus, its classification and its characteristics.
-We’ll also go over several of the most common and important species of Bambusa, helping you to decide if any of them might be right for your garden.
+We’ll also review several of the most common and important species of Bambusa, helping you decide if any of them might be right for your garden.

-This is part of an ongoing series about different types and species of bamboo.
+This article — first published in November 2020 and last updated in November 2024 — is part of an ongoing series about different types and species of bamboo.
 To learn more about this captivating botanical collection, be sure to check out some of these other informative articles.

 - Running bamboo